puga-42/NN-Sound-Classification/README.md

 # The Data
 I used google's Audioset metatdata.
-A file containing video ids of 22,176 youtube videos with a 10 second segment and up two 12 labels of sounds heard on that segment.
+This metadata contians video ids of 22,176 YouTube videos with a specified 10 second segment and at least one label of sound heard on that segment.

 ### Metatdata